ImtiazVision/Java/Notes.md

   - **Encapsulation** : refers to the binding of data and the methods for manipulating that data into a single unit (class).
   - Abstraction

 **Inheritance** :  allows us to construct a new class from an existing one.
 The new class is a customized version of the existing class that inherits all of the old class's non-private fields (variables) and methods.
 The current class is utilized as a starting point or as a foundation for the creation of the new class.
+Inheritance implements a  `IS A` form of relationship between objects.